danjam/gmail-matcher/README.md

 This class attempts to address this by providing a `match(…)` method to check variations against each other and a `normalize(…)` method to retrieve a normalized version of the address.
 Also exposed is a method for determining if an address is a Gamil address, `isGmailAddress(…)`.

-Between these three methods it should be possible to check, normalize and store Gmail addresses to prevent duplicate signups within a system.
+Between these three methods it should be possible to check, normalize and store Gmail addresses, for example to prevent duplicate signups within a system.

 ## Usage